playn/playn.github.io/docs/overview.md

 graph.

-This means that a layer can be inserted into the scene graph which does a bunch of immediate mode drawing, using whatever approach is most efficent for the game in question, while still cooperating with the rest of the scene graph (which may contain a UI or other things that are well suited to a scene graph and for which performance isn't a big issue).
+This means that a layer can be inserted into the scene graph which does a bunch of immediate mode drawing, using whatever approach is most efficient for the game in question, while still cooperating with the rest of the scene graph (which may contain a UI or other things that are well suited to a scene graph and for which performance isn't a big issue).
 Or a game could handle its own drawing for the main game view and then paint a scene graph on top of that, for a HUD or UI.